syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pictures.md

 ---
-title: Insert Pictures
+title: Working with Pictures
 description: Briefs about inserting pictures in XlsIO
 platform: File-Formats
 control: XlsIO
 documentation: UG
 ---
-# Insert Pictures
+# Working with Pictures

 XlsIO allows to insert Pictures into a worksheet.
 The following code snippet shows how to insert picture using XlsIO.